scjam/alchemy-journal/class-07.md

 ### Domain Modeling Article

-- Domain modeling can ensure smoother communicatin between tech and business teams
+- Domain modeling can ensure smoother communication between tech and business teams
 - Build self-contained objects with the same attributes and behaviors
 - Might need to use this constructor function for the last test from today's lab?
 - Math.random() to generate random numbers